#1. Provide Students With Writing Frameworks

 #5.
 Give Specific Feedback

-Students need specific feedback about one or two errors that are repeated throughout a composition.
+Students need specific feedback about one or two errors that they have repeated throughout a composition.
 Learning to write is a process.
 They need time to try out new techniques without fear of the 'red pen.'

 Unless the composition is for a competition of some sort, each piece of writing is another opportunity to practice and experiment with writing techniques.
 When your child starts writing, give them high-level feedback.
 As they progress, gradually start focusing your feedback on the finer points of writing.